mdix/wpbackbutton/README.txt

 I suppose that it's no good idea to add the button into a loop, because you'd have it below every post.
 Instead you should add it directly after / before the loop, so it's displayed once or twice (above and below the content).
 This typically takes place in the single.php / page.php / category.php / ... files of your template (wherever a loop gets executed).

+= How can I style the button? =
+You can target the Button via CSS by using the class '.wpbackbutton' in your CSS file.

 == Screenshots ==

 == Changelog ==